 Mindfulness Meditation Schedule

-Our student-led Bentley Islamic Community and Muslim Chaplain support the needs of our Muslim community through:
+Our Center and Muslim Program Coordinator Ahmed Amer support the needs of our Muslim community through:

-The Sacred Space in the Student Center includes a Wudu Room for ablutions, and the Prayer Room in Lindsay 30B is also nicely equipped for daily Salaat, and an adjacent all-gender rest room is equipped for wudu.
+The Sacred Space in the Student Center includes a Wudu Room for ablutions, and the upper campus Prayer Room in Lindsay 30B is also comfortably appointed for daily Salaat, and an adjacent all-gender rest room is equipped for wudu.
 Both spaces have an ample supply of prayer rugs for use.

-Bentley’s Protestant community is guided by our interdenominational Protestant Chaplain and authorized spiritual advisors.
+Bentley's Protestant community is guided by our Protestant Director, Chaplain, and authorized spiritual advisors.
 Many opportunities for community fun, devotion, and study are offered.